Somnath1998-hub/Somnath1998-hub/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my course
+- 🔭 I’m currently doing my Data Analyst Training and Internship at [ShapeAi](https://www.shapeai.tech/) in Pune
 - 🌱 I’m currently learning Tableau and C++
 - 👯 I’m looking to collaborate on open source
 - 🤔 I’m looking for help with starting career as Data Analyst